kyma-project/kyma/docs/04-operation-guides/operations/obsv-01-access-logs.md

----
-title: Access Kyma Application Logs
+# Access Kyma Application Logs
----

 Get insights into your applications (microservices, Functions...) by viewing the respective logs.